Text normalization for low-resource languages: the case of Ligurian: Experiments

 A normalization model is most useful if it can operate on texts regardless of their domain or the nature of their spelling variation, and without the need to tag them as being from specific sources.
 We attempt to create a universal normalizer by merging all datasets described in section\;\ref{sec:data} and training one more model on this unified parallel corpus.

+Table\;\ref{tbl:baseline} compares the results of the joint and dataset-specific models.
+For reference, we additionally report the performance of a naive ``copy'' baseline, which simply leaves text as-is.
+We also report the performance on the joint dataset of the dataset-specific models, which consists in sending each sample to the appropriate dataset-specific model depending on its origin.

-We find from the results of table\;\ref{tbl:baseline} that the joint model still manages to achieve sub-5 CER on all datasets, even outperforming the dataset-specific models in two cases.
+We find from these results that the joint model still manages to achieve sub-5 CER on all datasets, even outperforming the dataset-specific models in a majority of cases.
 We believe that concatenating all data helps the model learn the target spelling system better, while consolidating any grapheme normalization rules in common among the sources.
 On the other hand, the joint model also learns on contrasting evidence for several graphemes, favoring thus the spelling systems with the most features in common (\emph{B} and \emph{C}) and punishing the most eclectic ones.
 This is particularly evident for the case of \emph{G} which, as already noted in section\;\ref{sec:data}, is by far the most complex to deal with.